This summer, the VUL is introducing a new gender-balance rule for 7-on-7 play.

 If your gender identity is not male or female and you wish to play this summer, we encourage you to sign up!
 When you create your account, for the gender question, for now just select the binary gender (male or female) that you would be most comfortable matching up against while playing a game.

-For questions about finding players or how the new rule will work, please email Troe Weston, the League Manager.
-For any questions about inclusivity or the VUL’s plans in general, please email Craig Woods, the Executive Director.
+Contact us for questions about finding players or how the new rule will work, inclusivity or the VUL’s plans in general.